LearnToCodesandy/LearnToCodesandy/README.md

 - 🌱 I’m currently learning ... python and web development
 - 💞️ I’m looking to collaborate on ... open source projects
 - 📫 How to reach me ... nelapudisandeepofficial@gmail.com
+- Trying to figure it out by myself.
+Best way to learn...

 <!---
 LearnToCodesandy/LearnToCodesandy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.